rathrio/blog_engine/bliss_manifesto/duck_hunt.md

 ![Duck Hunt](http://i.imgur.com/ZZc5xEm.png)

-[Duck typing](http://en.wikipedia.org/wiki/Duck_typing) is a really powerful concept, but let's be honest: It's a pain in the pooper to identify implicit interfaces in code you haven't written yourself or just haven't looked at for a while.
+[Duck typing](http://en.wikipedia.org/wiki/Duck_typing) is a really powerful concept, but let's be honest: It's a pain in the ass to identify implicit interfaces in code you haven't written yourself or just haven't looked at for a while.
 In Bliss, we simplify the duck hunt by following __naming conventions__, writing smart __documentation__ and using the __shared examples__ feature of Rspec.